xpan-eileen/xpan-eileen.github.io/_posts/2022-09-24-Other-Things.md

 18. [Miin: Body to Body](https://www.theplace.org.uk/whats-on/collective-cha-jinyeob-miin-body-body), by Collective-A. 25 June, at The Place
 19. The Burnt City, by PunchDrunk.
 3 July.
 20. The Burnt City, by PunchDrunk.
 24 July.
 21. The Mousetrap, 70th anniversary production.
-17 September, at St. Martinjs Theatre
+17 September, at St. Martin's Theatre.
+22. [The Apology] (https://www.arcolatheatre.com/whats-on/the-apology-2/), by Kyo Choi, directed by Ria Parry.
+24 September, at The Arcola Theatre.